LalithYagnavalkya/Facebook-basic/README.md

 I have used the following tech
 - Mongoose for database
-- multer to store files in the server.
+- multer to store files on the server.
 - JWT token for route protection
 - used to "Zod" for form and type validation